 which, after using $\hat{p}(\bm y|\bm \Xi)^{c} = \hat{p}(\bm y|\bm \Xi)^{c-1} \times \hat{p}(\bm y| \bm \Xi)$, equals

 which is the importance sampling identity with the proposal distribution $p(\bm \Xi| \bm y)$ and $p_c(\bm \Xi| \bm y)$ being the target density.

-Let $\bm \Xi^{(s)}$ denote the $s^{th}$ draw from the SU-LP posterior.
+Let $\bm \Xi^{(s)}$ denote the $s$th draw from the SU-LP posterior.
 Given a sequence of $S$ draws, we can approximate (\ref{eq: IS}) as:

-where $w^{(s)} = \hat{p}(\bm y|\bm \Xi=\bm \Xi^{(s)})^{c-1}/\sum_j \hat{p}(\bm y|\bm \Xi=\bm \Xi^{(j)})^{c-1})$.
+where $w^{(s)} = \hat{p}(\bm y|\bm \Xi=\bm \Xi^{(s)})^{c-1}/\sum_{j=1}^S \hat{p}(\bm y|\bm \Xi=\bm \Xi^{(j)})^{c-1}$.
 After obtaining weights, the posterior $p_c(\bm \Xi| \bm y)$ can then be approximated numerically by sampling (with replacement) from $p(\bm \Xi| \bm y)$ with weights $\bm w = (w_1, \dots, w_S)'$.
 Adding this step involves minimal computational overhead.
 However, as is common for importance sampling techniques, it could be that the weights become degenerate.
-This implies that the effective sample size of the power posterior is small and hence a much larger number of draws from the standard posteriors need to be sampled.
-But given that this needs to be done once we consider it as relatively unproblematic.
+To see this, note that for $c<1$, the power posterior is more diffuse than the standard posterior.
+Using $p(\bm{\Xi}|\bm{y})$ as a proposal therefore means the proposal is more concentrated than the target.
+In that situation, the importance weights can have high variance if $c$ is sufficiently below $1$ or if the likelihood is sharply concentrated, leading to a small effective sample size.
+In our simulations, we show that for values of $c > 0.7$, slightly increasing the number of retained draws from the standard posterior yields appropriate effective sample sizes.
+Since this has to be done once, we consider it relatively unproblematic.